OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:27

 “Now my soul is troubled, and what shall I say?
 ‘Father, save me from this hour’?
-No, it was for this very reason I came to this hour.
+No, it was for this very purpose I came to this hour.

 ## John 12:28

 Father, glorify your name.”
-Then a voice came from heaven, “I have glorified it, and will glorify it again.”
+Then a voice came from heaven, “I have glorified it and will glorify it again.”

 ## John 12:29